arielherself/espresso/README.md

 Members of <strong>Congress</strong>, [America’s legislature](https://te.arielherself.xyz/leaders/2022/11/23/a-wish-list-of-centrist-proposals-for-the-lame-duck-congress), unveiled an “omnibus” <strong>spending bill </strong>worth $1.7trn.
 The bill is the outcome of negotiations between top Democrats and Republicans and funds the American government for the 2023 fiscal year.
 It also provides $44.9bn in additional assistance to Ukraine and NATO, and bans TikTok, a Chinese-owned social-media platform, on government phones.
 Congress must pass the bill by Friday to avoid a government shutdown.

-<strong>Vladimir Putin</strong>, Russia’s president, admitted that the situation in the [four regions of Ukraine](https://te.arielherself.xyz/zaluzhny-transcript) that his country annexed in September is “extremely difficult”.
-Mr Putin also called for increased surveillance in Russia and its borders to tackle the “emergence of new threats”.
-On Monday Mr Putin travelled to Belarus to meet Alexander Lukashenko, his thuggish counterpart there.
+<strong>Volodymyr Zelensky</strong>, Ukraine’s president, made a surprise visit to Bakhmut, a tiny town in eastern Ukraine that Russia has been [attempting to seize](https://te.arielherself.xyz/europe/2022/12/06/russia-is-hurling-troops-at-the-tiny-ukrainian-town-of-bakhmut) for months.
+Mr Zelensky met with soldiers and handed out medals.
+Meanwhile <strong>Vladimir Putin</strong> admitted that the situation in the [four regions of Ukraine](https://te.arielherself.xyz/zaluzhny-transcript) that his country annexed in September is “extremely difficult”.
+Mr Putin also called for increased surveillance in Russia.

 Listen to an abridged version of the subscriber-only briefing.